Medinea Outreach Programme

 Deeply interested in contemporary music, she collaborated to the rerun of Benoit Mernier’s Frühlings Erwachen by the ensemble Spectra (dir.
 Filip Rathé).
 In 2017 she performed in Cathy’s van Eck creation Phone call to Hadès in the Festival d’Aix en Juin and in the Grand Théâtre of Luxembourg.
 In 2019 she will sing P. Boulez’s Le Marteau sans Maitre with Tempus Konnex in Antwerpen.

 Sarah is also very attached to widen the classical music audience.
 She is part in the theater monologue Viva with the actor Pietro Pizzuti where she performs Vivaldi’s arias with the baroque ensemble Les Muffatti.
-She also initiates many outreach projects such as pedagogical recitals and workshops in schools, prisons, refugies or homeless centers etc. She performs and creates participatory operas, benefiting in this approach from the help of Enoa’s network, the Festival d’Aix en Provence, Mark Withers and Anthony Heidweiller.
+She also initiates many outreach projects such as pedagogical recitals and workshops in schools, prisons, refugees or homeless centers etc. She performs and creates participatory operas, benefiting in this approach from the help of Enoa’s network, the Festival d’Aix en Provence, Mark Withers, and Anthony Heidweiller.
 In 2017 she participated in the creation of the children opera La petite Flûte and in 2019 she will be Boulotte in Offenbach’s Barbe Bleue in Roane where a team of professionals will coach amateur singers to perform the secondary roles and the choir.

 Constantly seeking to improve herself, she has benefited from the teaching and support of Teresa Berganza, Christa Ludwig, Hedwig Fassbender, June Anderson, Jocelyne Dienst, René Massis and Malcolm Walker.